-(THEA 2000, 2100H, and 2010 may be substituted if taken before declaring a theatre major at UGA)
+(THEA 2000, 2100H, and 2010 may be substituted in this section if taken before declaring a theatre major at UGA.
+Non equivalent transfer THEA courses may count in this section as well.

 Note: If any of the courses in Area VI have been used to satisfy Areas II-V of the Core Curriculum, general electives may be taken here.
 (Refer to College-wide requirements when selecting general electives.)